 - has great concern about the extensive administrative time and expense required by family physicians to comply with multiple and conflicting restrictive formularies.

-The American Academy of Family Physicians (AAFP) is concerned that certain ownership and/or financial arrangements among pharmaceutical manufacturers, pharmacy benefit management (PBM) organizations, mail order companies, health plans, retail pharmacies, pharmacists and other provider groups could create “conflicts of interest” or financial incentives which may not be in patients’ best interests, e.g. manufacturer discounts and/or rebates for the utilization of certain drugs.
+The AAFP is concerned that certain ownership and/or financial arrangements among pharmaceutical manufacturers, pharmacy benefit management (PBM) organizations, mail order companies, health plans, retail pharmacies, pharmacists and other provider groups could create “conflicts of interest” or financial incentives which may not be in patients’ best interests, e.g. manufacturer discounts and/or rebates for the utilization of certain drugs.
 They may also result in compromised quality of care, excessively high premium, and “out of pocket” costs.

 The AAFP has developed the following set of “Principles for the Development and Management of Patient-Centered Formularies” for the consideration of, and use by, family physicians, other providers and the health plans with which they contract.

-- Health plans should constitute Pharmacy and Therapeutics (P and T) committees with plan payers, members and local practitioners who are credible and respected to review, revise as appropriate and approve formularies, including those provided to the health plan by contracted PBMs.
+- Health plans should constitute Pharmacy and Therapeutics (P and T) committees with plan payers, members, and local clinicians who are credible and respected to review, revise as appropriate and approve formularies, including those provided to the health plan by contracted PBMs.

 - All P and T committee members should be required to disclose significant pharmaceutical company-related stock holdings.